n.. SPDX-License-Identifier: MIT

 • If LIBRA_DOCS=ON, project documentation lives under <repo_name>/docs, with a docs/Doxyfile.in defined to generate doxygen documentation.

 • All projects must include a cmake/project-local.cmake in the root of the repository containing any project specific bits (i.e. adding subdirectories, what libraries to create, etc.).
-See How To Hook Into LIBRA for how to structure this file.
+See project-local.cmake: How To Hook Into LIBRA for how to structure this file.